Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 How to Write a Cover Letter to be used in a job application

-Here are some common format and layouts for cover letters:
+Here are some templates and cover letters:

 Summary